ximplementation/ximplementation-spring/src/site/markdown/index.md

 # About ximplementation-spring
-Ximplementation-spring is a library lets you use <i>ximplementation</i> in Spring, makes Spring support multiple dependency injection and more <i>ximplementation</i> features.
+Ximplementation-spring is a library that lets you use <i>ximplementation</i> in Spring, makes Spring support multiple dependency injection and more <i>ximplementation</i> features.

 [Getting Started](getting-started.html)